 Space for Cycling: the background

-Last year, the London Cycling Campaign (LCC) launched a London-focused Space for Cycling campaign, demanding better quality cycling provision in the capital.
+In 2014, the London Cycling Campaign (LCC) launched a London-focused Space for Cycling campaign, demanding better quality cycling provision in the capital.
 This campaign crystallised out of huge demonstration rides following cyclists’ deaths and inadequate designs for major junctions in London.

 Thanks to generous cycle industry funding from the Bicycle Association’s ‘Bike Hub’ fund, Cycling UK is now working with the Cyclenation federation of local campaign groups on a national Space for Cycling campaign.